taicbui/clothes-store-reactjs/README.md

-## In phase 5, we optimize our code with useCallback, useMemo, code splitting, dynamic import, suspense & lazy
+## In phase 5, we optimize our code with React suspense & lazy (dynamic import)